AngeliqueDF/request-header-parser-microservice/README.md

 ## Description

-This project is a simple Express.js app which parses specific headers from a request and returns them in a JSON object.
+This project is an Express.js app which parses specific headers from a request and returns them in a JSON object.

 The code is my solution to freeCodeCamp's Request Header Parser Microservice challenge.